y-takefuji/mediapipe_hand/README.md

 Hint is given below demos.

-4.Use firmata library to turn LED on and off with one of finger position.
+4.Use firmata library to turn LED on and off with conditions such as one of finger position.

 # How to overlay two images using cv2